tablesandwaves/automata-studies/chord-melody-interaction/README.md

 ### MIDI Setup

+See this repository's main [README](../README.md) for notes about how to configure the `tblswvs.out` MIDI port this JavaScript program uses.

-When running, this program will create a MIDI port named `tblswvs.out` that should show up as a MIDI input source for your DAW.
-It requires three voices listening to MIDI channles 1, 2 and 10.
+This program requires three voices listening to MIDI channles 1, 2 and 10.
 The first two voices will receive chords and melodic accompaniment respectively.
 The third voice should be a drum kit that uses MIDI note numbers described below.

-Note that the MIDI port name may not persist when the script is not running.
-In Ableton Live, for example, you can run the script (see below) and while it is running configure the MIDI port so that it receives note data by enabling the **Track** option in the input port of the MIDI configuration.
-You may want to adjust the MIDI Clock Sync Delay setting to keep the timing in sync with other tracks playing in Live.

-In Live, while it is running you can then select the MIDI port and channel numbers in the **MIDI From** menus.
-After the script is configured for the first time, the `tblswvs.out` MIDI port will be saved with a Live Set but will be grayed out while the node/JavaScript program is not running.

 ### MIDI Voices